Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Impacted Products

-Fish, olive oil, animal products, plant-based food, food supplements, fortified foods, food contact materials
+Fish, olive oil, animal products, plant-based foods, food supplements, fortified foods, food contact materials

 Upcoming opportunities to give feedback